Suvink/flutter-restaurent-app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+You are always welcome to send pull requests.
+I will review and merge them!

 Design credits goes to Codex Coder and you can find him here.